timm/tested/docs/onCluster.md

   [RIOT: A Stochastic-Based Method for Workflow Scheduling in the Cloud](https://arxiv.org/pdf/1708.08127.pdf) IEEE CLOUD 2018: 318-325

-[^chen] J. Chen, V. Nair, R. Krishna and T. Menzies, ["Sampling” as a Baseline Optimizer for Search-Based Software Engineering,"](https://arxiv.org/pdf/1608.07617.pdf) in IEEE Transactions on Software Engineering, vol. 45, no. 6, pp. 597-614, 1 June 2019, doi: 10.1109/TSE.2018.2790925.
+[^chen]: J. Chen, V. Nair, R. Krishna and T. Menzies, ["Sampling” as a Baseline Optimizer for Search-Based Software Engineering,"](https://arxiv.org/pdf/1608.07617.pdf) in IEEE Transactions on Software Engineering, vol. 45, no. 6, pp. 597-614, 1 June 2019, doi: 10.1109/TSE.2018.2790925.